cescoffier/vertx-openshift-it/README.md

 6. Go to the project you want to test
 7. `mvn clean install -Popenshift`
 8. Go grab a coffee
 9. If the S2I was not yet provisioned, you may have to retry a couple of times because of timeout
+10. Once done, `script/delete-project.sh`